spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 As mentioned in the [Prerequisites](#prerequisites), we can not use foreign keys in our import file—we need a logical identifier that can now be used to get the foreign key of a related entity.

 There are several ways of how we can get the logical identifier.
-For example, we could add a new Step e.g. `LocaleNameToIdLocaleStep`.
+For example, we could add a new Step—for example, `LocaleNameToIdLocaleStep`.
 However, in our case, it’s better to use a Repository, which provides us with a getter to retrieve the `id_locale` by its name.
 We will take this approach and do the following:

 1. Add `LocaleRepository` to get the foreign key of a locale by its name: